Causes of thyroid cancer

 The information here is about papillary and follicular thyroid cancers.
 Medullary thyroid cancer and anaplastic thyroid cancer have different risk factors.

-Benign thyroid disease
+Non-cancerous thyroid disease

-Having an overactive or underactive thyroid (hyperthyroidism and hypothyroidism) does not increase your risk of developing thyroid cancer.
+Having an overactive or underactive thyroid (hyperthyroidism and hypothyroidism) does not increase the risk of developing thyroid cancer.
+Some types of non-cancerous (benign) thyroid disease can slightly increase the risk of thyroid cancer.
+These include:

 • an enlarged thyroid (goitre)